Electric Vans Hit The Roads In Our Cities

 I can’t see many of these all-electric vans making their way into rental fleets; their limited range and speed mean that they are only really suitable for dedicated urban use at present.
 However, the rapidly-growing popularity of electric power just goes to support the case for hybrid power - surely the best of both worlds?

-One Response to “Electric Vans Hit The Roads In Our Cities”
+1 thought on “Electric Vans Hit The Roads In Our Cities

-1. A Gaggle Of Green Vans + UK’s First Hydrogen Fuel Station - UK Van & Van Hire News Says:
+1. Pingback: A Gaggle Of Green Vans + UK’s First Hydrogen Fuel Station - UK Van & Van Hire News

 Leave a Reply